conradakunga/Blog/_posts/2025-11-11-c-14-net-10-visual-studio-2026-are-released.md

 This is a **LTS** ([Long Term Support Release](https://dotnet.microsoft.com/platform/support/policy/dotnet-core)), that will be supported for three years.

-You can download it directly from [here](https://get.dot.net/10).
+You can download the SDK from [here](https://get.dot.net/10).

-[Visual Studio 2026](https://aka.ms/vs/download) has also been released.
+You can download Visual Studio 2026 from [here](https://aka.ms/vs/download).

 Happy hacking!